Editor's Corner | Lifestyle, LCD-C and Risk Reduction

 Taking a pill every day — without lifestyle changes — is not the answer.
 A combination of diet and exercise, supplemented by medication as needed, will lower our cardiovascular disease risk.
 For the patient, this is a lifelong personal commitment.
 For the physician, this is a commitment to support a complete program of lifestyle management and not just an added medication.

 |Click the cover image above to read the latest issue of Cardiology in e-pub format or click here to read it on the web!|

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Computed Tomography, Nuclear Imaging, Diet, Exercise
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Computed Tomography, Nuclear Imaging, Diet, Exercise

 Keywords: ACC Publications, Cardiology Magazine, Coronary Artery Disease, Risk Factors, Vegetables, Triglycerides, Blood Glucose, C-Reactive Protein, Lipids, Lipid Metabolism, Ideal Body Weight, Blood Pressure, Cardiovascular Diseases, Body Mass Index, Antibodies, Monoclonal, Diet, Atherosclerosis, Life Style, Exercise, Inflammation, Agriculture, Cholesterol, Tomography, X-Ray Computed